openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 Note: For guidance on preventing linkability by colluding parties, such as Issuer/Verifier pairs, multiple Verifiers, or repeated interactions with the same Verifier, see Section 15.4.1 of [@!OIDF.OID4VCI] and Section 15.5 of [@!OIDF.OID4VP].

 Note: If there is a requirement to communicate information about the verification status and identity assurance data of the claims about the subject, the syntax defined by [@!OIDF.ekyc-ida] SHOULD be used.
-It is up to each jurisdiction and ecosystem, whether to require it to the implementers of this profile.
+It is up to each jurisdiction and ecosystem, whether to require it to the implementers of this specification.

 Note: If there is a requirement to provide the Subject’s identifier assigned and maintained by the Issuer, the `sub` claim MAY be used.
 There is no requirement for a binding to exist between the `sub` and `cnf` claims.
 See the Implementation Considerations section in [@!I-D.ietf-oauth-sd-jwt-vc].

 Note: In some Credential Types, it is not desirable to include an expiration date (e.g., diploma attestation).
-Therefore, this profile leaves its inclusion to the Issuer, or the body defining the respective Credential Type.
+Therefore, this specification leaves its inclusion to the Issuer, or the body defining the respective Credential Type.

 ### Issuer identification and key resolution to validate an issued Credential {#issuer-key-resolution}

-This profile mandates the support for X.509 certificate-based key resolution to validate the issuer signature of an SD-JWT VC.
+This specification mandates the support for X.509 certificate-based key resolution to validate the issuer signature of an SD-JWT VC.
 This MUST be supported by all entities (Issuer, Wallet, Verifier).
 The SD-JWT VC MUST contain the credential issuer's signing certificate along with a trust chain in the `x5c` JOSE header parameter as described in section 3.5 of [@!I-D.ietf-oauth-sd-jwt-vc].
 The X.509 certificate of the trust anchor MUST NOT be included in the `x5c` JOSE header of the SD-JWT VC.
 The X.509 certificate signing the request MUST NOT be self-signed.

 #### Cryptographic Holder Binding between VC and VP